American Dream: Poverty - Has Spending on Public Assistance Really Helped?

 THE GENESIS OF THIS HUB IS FROM A SERIES OF COMMENTS between Landmark Wealth (on the Right) and My Esoteric (on the Left) in a Hub Entitled “The American Dream: Why is the American Middle Class So Damn Poor?
 Under discussion was whether the federal government's spending on public assistance (excluding Social Security Insurance and Medicare payments) helps reduce poverty in America.
 It should be obvious that Landmark Wealth thinks it did not while My Esoteric thinks it did ... and does.
 In fact, by my calculations, for every 10% increase in public assistance spending (within certain limits), the poverty rate should decline on the order of 3%; that translates to 1.3 million people at today's rate of 14.5%, which, one hopes, will decrease to 14.1%

-This round began with a chart (similar to the one to the right) I found in that far-left rag, The Heritage Foundation, the great defender of liberal thought.
+This round began with a chart (similar to Chart 1 above1) I found in that far-left rag, The Heritage Foundation, the great defender of liberal thought.
 OK, so I exaggerated a little bit, but its still a good chart.
-Heritage, of course, was using it to support an argument that public assistance spending 1) doesn't do as advertized and 2) creates mass dependency on a welfare society.
+Heritage, of course, was using it to support an argument that public assistance spending 1) doesn't do as advertised and 2) creates mass dependency on a welfare society.
 And, if you only glance at the chart, that is exactly the opinion you might draw; but, I saw something different.

 What My Esoteric Sees